TheMrityunjayPathak/TitanicSurvivalPrediction/README.md

 I used Logistic Regression for this Problem as here we have to classify the Survival of Passengers.

-- Firstly I have definied Dependent and Independent Variables for our Traning and Testing.
+- Firstly I have created Dependent and Independent Variables for our Traning and Testing.

-- I have splitted data into Traning and Testing by using Train Test Split.
+- I have splitted data into Traning and Testing Set by using Train Test Split.

-- Then I fit the Model with X_train and y_train and checked the Score.
+- Then I Trained the Model with X_train and y_train and checked the Score.

 - And Finally I predicted the Result from our Trained Model.